KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/AnalogPin.md

 ## Setup
 - Inside CubeMX, select a pin and configure it as **ADCX_INXX**.
 - Start the code generation and open the code editor.
+- Make sure the C++ application is setup in order to use this class You can find the instructions on how to do so [here](CppFromC.md).

 ---
 ## Usage